PeptidesDNA

 This is the mistake that can put you in the hospital.
 In 2012, the New England Compounding Center shipped contaminated methylprednisolone injections to 20 states.
 The outbreak caused 64 deaths and 798 infections from fungal meningitis.
 The compounding failures were structural: inadequate sterility testing, environmental monitoring gaps, equipment that contacted injectable products without being sterilized.
 The failures documented at major licensed compounding facilities in 2025 and 2026 shared the same structure.
 The difference between a documented outbreak and your next injection is the quality control of the facility that produced it.

-Minimum standard before purchasing: A Certificate of Analysis from a named independent third-party lab showing peptide identity confirmation, purity above 98%, endotoxin levels below 5 EU per kilogram per hour, and sterility testing.
+Minimum standard before purchasing: A Certificate of Analysis from a named independent third-party lab showing peptide identity confirmation, purity above 98%, endotoxin below 5 EU per kilogram per hour, and sterility testing.
 If the vendor cannot provide this document routinely, the vial does not belong in your protocol.

 2. Skipping the Alcohol Wipe on the Vial Stopper